 Let’s talk about a few theories of the unconscious that exist within psychodynamic theory.

 Carl Jung started his work as a psychologist alongside Sigmund Freud.
-For many years, Jung agreed with Freud and his theories about the unconscious.
-But in 1875, Jung started his own school of analytical psychology.
-(It’s here that the work that inspired the Myers-Briggs Type Indicator took place!)
+Jung agreed with Freud and his theories about the unconscious for many years.
+But in 1875, Jung started his school of analytical psychology.
+(Here, the work that inspired the Myers-Briggs Type Indicator took place!)

 Jung’s split from Freud reflects one of the greatest debates in social psychology: nature vs. nurture.
 Do we develop a personality and perform behaviors because it’s in our nature?
 Or do our environment and experiences shape the person that we become?

 Freud believed that we were mostly a product of nurture.
-Our childhood experiences shape the fixations we have or the desires and memories stored in the unconscious.
+Our childhood experiences shape our fixations or desires and memories stored in the unconscious.
 But Jung thought differently.

 Jung believed that the unconscious was made up of information that comes from nature.
 These experiences are passed down through generations, much like genes.
 This makes up the Collective Unconscious.
 While this theory has mainly been written off as pseudoscience, Jung may be onto something here.
 He theorized that the Collective Unconscious may contain imagery or experiences that create phobias.
-With this information, we may be able to explain why an infant or a young child may have an unexplained phobia.
+With this information, we can explain why an infant or a young child may have an unexplained phobia.

 Not everyone’s unconscious looks the same, but there are similarities.
 These similarities include archetypes and instincts.
 The archetypes are images of roles that we play in society (“the mother,” “the hero,” “the rebel,” etc.) that shape our thoughts and behaviors.
 We may hold several of these archetypes in our unconscious at one time.

 Jung’s archetypes do not have a set number, and these images and motifs often overlap.
-The idea of archetypes has strongly influenced the way that we analyze film characters, create marketing campaigns for brands, and look at our results on personality tests.
+The idea of archetypes has strongly influenced how we analyze film characters, create marketing campaigns for brands, and look at our results on personality tests.

-But Jung is not the only psychologist who looked at the way our unconscious shapes our behavior.
+However, Jung is not the only psychologist who looked at how our unconscious shapes our behavior.

-Melanie Klein is most well-known for her work with objects relation theory, an extension of psychoanalysis.
-The theory looked at the ways children experienced different relationships with others, and how those experiences shape the formation of one’s personality.
+Melanie Klein is most well-known for her work with object relation theory, an extension of psychoanalysis.
+The theory looked at the ways children experienced different relationships with others and how those experiences shaped the formation of one’s personality.
 Within this theory is the idea of unconscious phantasy.
-The unconscious consists of instincts, the phantasy, that is “tested” on the real world.
-Klein believed that our thoughts and perception are derived from this process of testing the phantasy against the outer world.
-If the child has the proper care from their parents, the phantasy and their upbringing will contribute to the child’s overall development.
+The unconscious consists of instincts, the phantasy, and what is tested in the real world.
+Klein believed that our thoughts and perceptions are derived from testing the phantasy against the outer world.
+If the child receives proper care from their parents, the phantasy and upbringing will contribute to their overall development.

 Dual Processing Theory

-The psychodynamic approach has been highly influential, but it’s not the only approach that attempts to explain the presence or function of the unconscious mind.
+The psychodynamic approach has been highly influential, but it’s not the only one attempting to explain the unconscious mind's presence or function.
 Dual processing theory has been more accepted in the past few years, but this theory is still a work in progress.

-Dual processing theory comes out of cognitive psychology, a school of thought that evolved out of psychoanalysis and behaviorism.
-Cognitive psychology looks at how the mind uses attention, memory, and other processes to form perceptions and view the world around us.
-Elements of this school of thought have made their way into personality psychology, developmental psychology, and other topics.
+Dual processing theory comes from cognitive psychology, a school of thought that evolved from psychoanalysis and behaviorism.
+Cognitive psychology examines how the mind uses attention, memory, and other processes to form perceptions and view the world.
+Elements of this school of thought have entered personality psychology, developmental psychology, and other topics.

 In 2011, cognitive psychologist Daniel Kahneman wrote Thinking Fast and Slow.
-In the book, Kahneman defined and explained the dual process theory in cognitive psychology.
+In the book, Kahneman defines and explains the dual process theory in cognitive psychology.
 He theorized that when making decisions, the mind undergoes two processes.
 These processes are also known as System 1 and System 2.

 System 2 consists of conscious reasoning.
-Let’s say you were standing in front of a new car deciding whether or not to buy it.
+Let’s say you were standing before a new car deciding whether or not to buy it.
 The thoughts you have in your head during this process are a part of System 2.
 You think about the cost of the car.
 The safety ratings.
-How often you are taking road trips vs. commuting to work.
+How often are you taking road trips vs. commuting to work?
 System 2 pulls from explicit memory to form logic-based rational decisions.